zechlau14/zechlau14.github.io/projects/heartbreaker.md

 * Move TN = 10 + X, where X is 0 for 25ft.
 Add 1 for every increase of 5 ft. e.g. Move of 40ft => Move TN = 13.
 * Save TN = 10+HD, includes Morale.

+#### Elf Templates
++2 to Stealth while in wilderness

+A -- Star Eyed
+If you can see the stars, you see as well as during the day.

+A -- Immortal
+Each elf is bonded to a tree.
+If the elf dies, the tree dies, and vice versa.
+As long as this tree is alive, the elf will not die from old age.

+Practically, this means that elves cannot be magically aged.
+They do not suffer mundane or magical disease.
+If severely wounded, the elf never looks gross.
+His scars look cool and beautiful.

+B -- Enchanted
+Elves cast spells by singing.
+One spell is called their "heartspell".
+They may always cast the heartspell: If they are out of MD, they may roll 1d6, taking its value in damage and as the spell's value.

+C -- Wood-weird, +1 MD
+Each great forest, tall mountain and deep lake has a spell hidden in it.
+If you spend the night sleeping in a new, significant, natural location, you can learn this hidden spell on a successful check.

+D -- Wise, +1 MD
+When you sleep at night, you may ask the GM one question of something in the akashic record.
+You may then ask one follow-up question.

 ## License
 CC BY-NC-SA
 Arnold Kemp Goblin Punch - Lair of the Lamb, GLOG:Wizards